elastic/integrations/docs/generic_guidelines.md

 #### Curated user experiences

-We should default to setting integration policies in Fleet.
+It's advised to set integration policies in the Fleet.
 Every integration and agent should be visible in Fleet and users should be able to add the integration directly from the integration list.
 This will lead to better cohesion since it will provide a consistent experience across integrations, allow users to add several integrations at once, and avoid sending them back and forth between multiple apps.
 It will also allow users to discover new integrations in the list.

 Elastic products will also have the option to provide a curated UI for settings that are difficult to put in Fleet.
 It's up to the product to decide how much flexibility they want to provide in changing the configuration directly from Fleet.
 This will depend on the use case and if it makes sense.
 Some level of configuration is recommended though.